Jai132/Antenna-Designing-for-Cellular-devices/README.md

 This much should be more than enough as a beginner to electronic design.....any changes or suggestions are appreciated and welcome🙏

-# Antenna Designing for Cellular devices
-Antenna design for communication devices involves several considerations, including frequency band of operation, radiation pattern, gain, impedance matching, polarization, and size constraints.

-This repository contains all the designs and research papers that were used and made while making these designs.

-Hello!
-My name is Jai.
-I made this repository to share all my learnings along the way and to connect with new people in the same field and take their input.
-My work up until now is a bit clumsy and currently my designs are faraway from achieving network capabalities of the current industrial standards.
-The aim is to create a design that is both smaller and faster than the current industrial designs.